-These areas have been identified as essential for the long term maintenance of fish and/or wildlife values through the Aquatic Habitat Index analysis process.
+These areas have been identified as essential for the long term maintenance of fish and/or wildlife values through the AHI analysis process.
 This zone includes most creek mouths, wetland areas, and zones essential for fish and/or wildlife populations around the lake.
 Red Zones are considered very high habitat value because of their biophysical characteristics which create habitats of high diversity.
 These areas are considered integral to the maintenance of a healthy ecosystem.
 Wetlands, stream confluences, and other important identified habitats (e.g., spawning features) are all identified as Red Zones.
-Red Zones account for 22.6% of the total shoreline length of Moyie Lake and 18.6% of the Monroe Lake Shoreline.
+Red Zones account for 2.2% of the Rosen Lake Shoreline.